stalexan/weight-logger/README.md

 server in place of HOMEPAGE (e.g. `http://www.myserver.com`):

 <pre>
-wl-admin init prod --homepage HOMEPAGE --http-port 80
+wl-admin init prod --homepage HOMEPAGE --http-host-port 80
 </pre>

 Weight Logger will then be available at the URL <http://www.myserver.com>.